-Table 4.
-Number of adults and children currently receiving ART, December 2010 foreigners (see Table 4).
+In 2012, 11 public (governmental) health facilities throughout the UAE were offering ART.
+By the end of 2012, a total of 299 HIV patients were enrolled in ART: 276 UAE nationals and 23 foreigners (see Table 4).
 ART patients are administrated through the Abu Dhabi and Dubai Health Authorities, while the Ministry of Health manages the patients in the remaining five emirates.
-Most patients are registered under the Abu Dhabi Health Authority (130, 56.8%), while Dubai manages 63 (27.5%) and the MOH 36 (15.7%).
+Most patients are registered under the Abu Dhabi Health Authority (189, 63.2%), while Dubai manages 63 (21.1%) and the MOH 47 (15.7%).
 It should be noted, however, that many Emirati PLHIV choose to seek treatment overseas out of fear of HIV-related stigma, social rejection and discrimination.